UtsavTrivedi16/TrafficController/README.md

-# Compsys303 Assignment 1
+# Introduction
-This assignment involves designing a traffic light controller on a Altera(DE2-115) FPGA with four modes that successively increase in complexity.
+This project involves designing a pacemaker controller on a softcore NIOSII processor implemented on a Altera(DE2-115) FPGA.
+It has four modes of operation that successively increase in complexity.
 LEDs(0 - 5) model the traffic lights.

 ## Run instructions
 * Connect FPGA to PC using blaster and UART via RS232 cable